metaplex-foundation/umi/docs/publickeys-signers.md

 # Public keys and signers

-In this page, we'll see how to manage public keys and signers in Umi which is partially made possible by the EdDSA interface.
+On this page, we'll see how to manage public keys and signers in Umi which is partially made possible by the EdDSA interface.

 The [EdDSA interface](https://umi-docs.vercel.app/interfaces/umi.EddsaInterface.html) is used to create keypairs, find PDAs and sign/verify messages using the EdDSA algorithm.
 We can either use this interface directly and/or use helper methods that delegate to this interface to provide a better developer experience.